jdmagic21/pokemonGoPokedex/README.md

 ![Mobile Index View](https://i.imgur.com/JcPkFun.jpg)  ![Mobile View Update View](https://i.imgur.com/vA5Xsri.jpg)

 ## Installation/Setup Instructions
 This app was originally built for use with the Mongo Atlas database service and hosting through Heroku.
-The app will either look for a settings.json file or use your servers configuration variables.
+The app will either look for a settings.json file or use your servers [environment variables](https://bit.ly/2TBYXJa).
 Below is general outline of first steps for integration with your own database and hosting service.

 1. `npm i`: Install all necessary dependencies
-2. Create a settings.json file using the below sample dummy data
+2. Create a settings.json file replacing the below sample dummy data
-    - Keep this file hidden using the .gitignore file
+    - <b>Keep this file hidden using the .gitignore file</b>
 ```Json
 {
     "connectionString": "url (atlas or ip address)",